May Singhi Breen

-May Singhi Breen (née May W. Singhi; February 24, 1891, New York City – 19 December 1970, New York City) was an American composer, arranger, and ukulelist, who became known as "The Original Ukulele Lady".
+May Singhi Breen (née May W. Singhi; February 24, 1891 – 19 December 1970) was an American composer, arranger, and ukulelist, who became known as "The Original Ukulele Lady".
 Her work in the music publishing business spanned several decades.
 Breen was the driving force in getting the ukulele accepted as a musical instrument by the American Federation of Musicians.
 In 2000, she became the first woman inducted into the Ukulele Hall of Fame.

 Beginnings

 Breen was given an inexpensive ukulele as a Christmas present.
 Being unable to exchange it, she took lessons and learned to play it.
 Before long she and some of her friends formed The Syncopators and played radio stations in the New York area.
 In 1923 Breen met Peter DeRose and left the Syncopators.
 Together the two were the "Sweethearts of the Air", a radio show that ran for 16 years from 1923-1939, on NBC Blue Network affiliate WJZ in New York where Breen played ukulele and DeRose accompanying her on the piano.

 Like so many performers during the era, Breen was a big fan of the instruments created by the C. F. Martin & Company and used a variety of their products, including a couple of custom inlaid models.
 Like all of the other performers who had tried, Breen was unsuccessful in obtaining an endorsement deal with Martin.
 Unlike the others, she did not seek another endorsement deal, she liked her Martin instruments too much.